 5. Your childhood keepsakes

-It’s so easy to accumulate stuff from your childhood, but so hard to let it go.
+It’s so easy to accumulate stuff from your childhood, but so hard to let it go like old cabbage patch dolls which hold a lot of sentimental value, but have little use.

 "Facing up to the fact that a former treasure no longer holds its old magic is to acknowledge that we ourselves have changed.
 And often that realization forces us to ask ourselves, okay, what now would be a source of happiness?" says Waters.